hausgold/ejabberd-unread/INSTALL.md

 Take care of the mod_unread module configuration on you ejabberd config, otherwise the module won't be started on your instance and you cannot use the features.
 The second important note is the database migration.
-Execute the SQL statement on your database which was bundled on the binary relase package.
+Execute the SQL statement on your database which was bundled on the binary release package.

 ## Manual installation